Skip to main content

 What language (jargon, technical terms) do they use?

-Once you know who your audience well, tweak your prompts accordingly:
+Once you know your audience well, tweak your prompts accordingly (or start with our curated AI prompts as a baseline):

 • 🟣 Set specific parameters: Instruct AI on the language level and jargon appropriate for your audience.
 Make it crystal clear who the content is targeting.
 You may request industry-specific terminology for healthcare professionals or legal language for lawyers.